 Crop production budgets are grouped by crop and provided below in two formats: PDF and an editable Excel that allows you to customize this for your operation.
-A Nebraska Extension publication, 2017 Nebraska Crop Budgets includes all the budgets in a print format with a discussion of how they were developed.
+A Nebraska Extension publication, 2018 Nebraska Crop Budgets includes all the budgets in a print format with a discussion of how they were developed.

-These budgets were developed and edited by Robert Klein, extension western Nebraska crops specialist; Roger Wilson, extension farm management/enterprise budget analyst; Jessica Groskopf, agricultural economics extension educator; and Jim Jansen, agricultural economics extension educator — agricultural economics.
+These budgets were developed and edited by Robert Klein, extension western Nebraska crops specialist; Roger Wilson, extension farm management/enterprise budget analyst (retired); Jessica Groskopf, agricultural economics extension educator; and Jim Jansen, agricultural economics extension educator — agricultural economics.
 Contributing to the budgets in their specialty areas were: Robert Wright, extension entomologist; Tamra Jackson-Ziems, Loren Giesler, and Stephen Wegulo, extension plant pathologists; Paul Jasa, extension engineer; and James Schild, extension educator in Scotts Bluff and Morrill counties.